codereactory/unity-code-police/README.md

 # unity-code-police
-Simple example for persisting StyleCop.Analyzers inside Unity project
+Simple example for persisting StyleCop.Analyzers inside Unity project.
+Full description and details can be viewed in the article attached to it in [CodeReactory](https://codereactory.com/blog/114/unity-code-police-with-stylecop-analyzers/) official website.